Why you should swap Santorini and Mykonos for Hydra this summer

-Why you should swap Santorini and Mykonos for this car-free Greek island this summer
+Why you should swap Santorini and Mykonos for this peaceful Greek island instead

 Just over an hour from Athens, this Saronic Island idyll offers all the charm of its Cycladic cousins with fewer visitors, says Rebecca Hall